MarharytaFilipovych/OINK/README.md

 **Why pig emojis?**
 *Answer*: BECAUSE I DECIDED TO CHOOSE PIGS AS A SOURCE OF INSPIRATION

+**What's the bacon emoji (🥓) for?**
+*Answer*: Bacon comes from pigs!
+It's the perfect delimiter for string literals in our pig-themed language.

 **What's the meat emoji (🥩) for?**
 *Answer*: It represents lambda expressions - meaty, compact functions!
 Just like how meat is a concentrated source of nutrition, lambdas are concentrated functions.